 When I first started counting my calories this year to lose weight, I got quite a few responses from my friends.
 Some feigned mock horror, others said they couldn’t be bothered as it was a chore.

 To amuse myself and to annoy my Facebook friends, I posted regularly on the horrors of high calorie content in our local foods, and what do you know, some of them started calorie counting too.
 Sadly, most gave up after a while.

-Anyway, in the past four months, I’ve dropped about 5.5kg from the time I swore to change my diet.
+Anyway, in the past four months (Jan to Apr 2013), I’ve dropped about 5.5kg from the time I swore to change my diet.
 On the bright side, I can see my jawline again, most of the spare tyres around the tummy and chest has disappeared and my waistline has contracted by over an inch, reversing a 15-year trend.

 The bad part is now most of my usual work and casual clothes are now baggy and I have to buy new clothes.

 To some people that isn’t a bad thing at all.

 Update 2015: Some friends have asked me to share my diet plan and other tips.
 I’ve compiled them into a handy ebook “Anyone Can Lose Weight” which shares everything I’ve learned over three years of dieting and exercise.
 Below are excerpts from the book that you can buy and download on any device you own.

 We’ve heard it all before – “Muscle weighs more than fat!”, “Don’t believe the BMI chart, doesn’t apply to everyone”, “It’s ok to be bulkier when you age.”
 I’m sorry if this hurts you, but they are all rubbish excuses.
 If you fall outside of the healthy BMI range, you have to accept that no matter your body shape or bone density.

 Now our Health Promotion Board has pretty harsh BMI benchmarks compared to the West.
 Where healthy is up to 24.9, our SG standard is up to 22.9 (which means I have one more kg to lose)